adderbyte/covid_19_response/Covid19TwitterFeeds/Readme.md

 ---------------------------------------
 ##### How to use
 -------------------------------------
 The script for collecting the tweets has been provided.
+Minimumrequirement to run is python 3 and above, standard python data science libraries and [twintproject](https://github.com/twintproject/twint).